htcskhtc/my-250319_web/README.md

 - Summary statistics for improvements and declines
 - Best and most challenging subject identification
 - Student awards and achievements display
+- Pre-Secondary 1 data and primary school information display

 ## Excel Data Structure

 The application expects the following sheets in the Excel file:
-- **InternalExam**: Contains student assessment data with columns for Name, Subj, Assessment, and Rank
+- **InternalExam**: Contains student assessment data with columns for Name, Subj, Assessment, Rank, and RankDiff
-- **InternalAct**: Contains student activity/awards data
+- **InternalAct**: Contains student activity/awards data with columns for Name, Year, and Act_Award
+- **Pre_S1**: Contains pre-secondary school assessment data with columns for Name, Assessment, and Rank
+- **IntPriSch**: Contains primary school information with columns for Name and PriSch
 - Additional sheets can be included and will be displayed as tables

 ## How to Use